mwunder/qualya/README.md

 <a href="http://www.qualya.us">Qualya</a>
 ===

-&nbsp; A sentiment visualizer for a subset of popular US equities and exchange-traded funds.
-Designed primarily as an application for the mobile web, it's also responsive to desktop and tablet devices as well.

-* <a href="#about">About</a>
 * <a href="#home-page">Home Page</a>
 * <a href="#universe-data">Universe Data</a>
 * <a href="#historical-data">Historical Data</a>

 ---
-### <a name="about"></a>About
+### About

 &nbsp; Qualya is a <a href="https://github.com/django/django">Django</a>-based application whose front-end depends on <a href="https://github.com/gionkunz/chartist-js">Chartist.js</a>.
+The project was designed primarily as an application for the mobile web, but it's responsive to desktop and tablet devices as well.

 &nbsp; Text sourced from social media forms the baseline for evaluating sentiment.
 Each unit of text is mapped to a number, the 'sentiment score', which lies in the interval [-1, 1].
 A set of scores is generated daily for each symbol.